-You must wear a helmet on mopeds, motor scooters and motorcycles.
-Check with your travel insurer if your policy covers you when using a motorcycle, quad bike or similar vehicle.
+Wear a helmet on mopeds, motor scooters and motorcycles.
+Check if your travel insurance policy covers you when using a motorcycle, quad bike or similar vehicle.
 Your policy may not cover you for accidents that occur while using these vehicles.

 Use only registered taxis and limousines, preferably those arranged through your hotel.
 Travellers using unofficial taxis have been robbed and assaulted.
 Use taxis authorised by the Jamaican United Travellers' Association (JUTA).
 You can order JUTA taxis at hotels or via a uniformed attendant at the airport.
 Since taxis aren’t metered, agree on the fare in advance.